 Deployment for the guestbook web server:

-apiVersion: extensions/v1beta1 kind: Deployment metadata: name: frontend # these labels can be applied automatically # from the labels in the pod template if not set # labels: # app: guestbook # tier: frontend spec: # this replicas value is default # modify it according to your case replicas: 3 # selector can be applied automatically # from the labels in the pod template if not set # selector: # matchLabels: # app: guestbook # tier: frontend template: metadata: labels: app: guestbook tier: frontend spec: containers: - name: php-redis image: gcr.io/google-samples/gb-frontend:v4 resources: requests: cpu: 100m memory: 100Mi env: - name: GET_HOSTS_FROM value: dns # If your cluster config does not include a dns service, then to # instead access environment variables to find service host # info, comment out the 'value: dns' line above, and uncomment the # line below. # value: env ports: - containerPort: 80
+apiVersion: extensions/v1beta1 kind: Deployment metadata: name: frontend spec: replicas: 3 template: metadata: labels: app: guestbook tier: frontend spec: containers: - name: php-redis image: gcr.io/google-samples/gb-frontend:v4 resources: requests: cpu: 100m memory: 100Mi env: - name: GET_HOSTS_FROM value: dns # If your cluster config does not include a dns service, then to # instead access environment variables to find service host # info, comment out the 'value: dns' line above, and uncomment the # line below: # value: env ports: - containerPort: 80

 To create the guestbook web frontend Deployment, run: